Virtual Events: How To Get Your Culture Fix at Home

 Arundel Castle: Sensational Roses in Bloom

 In its latest virtual tour of the grounds, Arundel Castle showcases a beautiful array of old-fashioned roses – more than 20 varieties flourishing across the impressive West Sussex estate, from ‘Harlow Carr’ hedging to ‘Princess Anne’ roses and white ‘Winchester Cathedral’ shrubs.
 Tune in now via arundelcastle.org

 Curator Tour of Kimono: Kyoto to Catwalk

-If you didn’t manage to catch the V&A’s kimono-dedicated exhibition – the first of its kind in Europe – before the gallery closed, have no fear.
+If you can’t wait until 27 August for the V&A’s kimono-dedicated exhibition – the first of its kind in Europe – to open, you’ll be pleased to know that you can catch a glimpse online.
 The V&A has launched a 30-minute behind-the-scenes tour of the retrospective, now available to watch on YouTube.
 View the five-part series here.